wooorm/markdown-rs/readme.md

   - JSX (agnostic of JavaScript)

-It’s planned to add support for integrating with SWC for MDX JSX and expressions that is aware of JavaScript syntax, and for ESM (import/export).
+It’s planned to add support for integrating with SWC for MDX JSX and expressions to make it aware of JavaScript syntax, and for ESM (import/export).

 It is not a goal of this project to support lots of different extensions.
 It’s instead a goal to support incredibly common, somewhat standardized,